 Using an Estate Planning Attorney: The Basics

-Estate planning is the process of deciding what should be done with your various properties and assets upon your death.
-This can often be complicated and emotional, but it's also better than leaving your loved ones to navigate a challenging probate process through the legal system.
+Estate planning is deciding what happens to your assets upon your death.
+This process can be complicated and emotional.
+But it's better than leaving your loved ones to navigate a challenging probate process.

 No one understands the many nuances of this legal area better than an estate planning lawyer.
-Estate attorneys provide legal advice on federal and state law, draft estate planning documents, and can assist you in the many complicated matters that arise as you go about the tricky business of settling your affairs.
+Estate attorneys provide legal advice on federal and state law.
+They also draft estate planning documents and can assist in matters that arise as you settle your affairs.

-There are estate attorneys in your area ready to answer your questions and guide you through these challenges.
+Estate attorneys in your area are ready to answer questions and guide you through these challenges.
 But which questions should you ask?
-Before you start reaching out to estate planning attorneys, let FindLaw fill you in on exactly what these legal practitioners can do for you.
+Before you contact an estate planning attorney, let FindLaw explain what they can do for you.

-- Estate planning is a process where you decide what should be done with your properties and assets when you die.
+- Estate planning is a process to determine how to distribute your properties and assets.

 How Can an Estate Planning Lawyer Help You?